morgabr/spend-smart-2/project-plan/spec.md

   - Ensure pull requests and issues use their respective templates for consistency
 - After every significant change is completed, agents must execute all unit tests and verify that they pass before considering the change complete.
+- All commits must be made using the Commit feature in Cursor, to ensure that commit messages are AI-generated and thorough.
+Direct command-line commits are not permitted.

 ---